 - Modern and concise formatting method.

-The string format() method is another way to insert variables into multiline strings.
+The string format() method is a simple way to insert variables into multiline strings.
 This method is compatible with Python versions before f-strings.
 Check from the following code using it for multiline string.

 Example: